KangggX/ID-Assignment-2/README.md

 1. During testing, I found out that despite no results were found from the form I have submitted, there were no error message displayed and the code still continue to run.

 2. Later in my project I realised that I made an error to the way I have validated my forms using Javascript.
 The error I made was that users will not be able to submit the form if they only fill the "Meal Type", "Ready Time", "Diet Choice", and/or "Intolerance" input unless they have the "Name" and/or "Cuisine" input filled in.
+    1. Issue was fixed by ensuring at least one input have to be filled in-order to submit the form successfully.

 ## Credits